CVE-1999-1312

 01 // Technical Summary

-Critical vulnerability in legacy DEC OpenVMS systems allows local users to escalate privileges to the system level, potentially granting complete control of the affected server.
-This flaw, present in older versions of OpenVMS, poses a significant risk to organizations still operating these systems, enabling unauthorized access and data breaches.
+Critical vulnerability in older DEC OpenVMS systems allows local users to escalate privileges to the system level, granting unrestricted access to the compromised machine.
+This flaw, present in several versions of OpenVMS, poses a significant risk of complete system takeover and data compromise.

 02 // Vulnerability Mechanism